 The Conan workspaces allow to have more than one package in user folders, and have them to directly use other packages from user folders without needing to put them in the local cache.
+Furthermore, they enable incremental builds on large projects containing multiple packages.

-Lets introduce them with a practical example:
+Lets introduce them with a practical example, the code can be found in the conan examples repository:

 '''

-$ git clone https://github.com/memsharded/conan-workspace-example.git
+$ git clone https://github.com/conan-io/examples.git

-$ cd conan-workspace-example

 '''